ceopinio/dshare/README.md

 has access to sensible priors (like previous electoral results).
-In essence, the model will calculate a weighted average between the priors and the observed vote shares in the data -- ensuring that the resulting share are valid proportions.
+In essence, the model will calculate a weighted average between the priors and the observed vote shares in the data -- ensuring that the resulting shares are valid proportions.

 # An example